Benzodiazepine: Controversial associations

 Beyond the well established link between benzodiazepines and psychomotor impairment resulting in motor vehicle accidents and falls leading to fracture; research in the 2000s and 2010s has raised the association between benzodiazepines (and Z-drugs) and other, as of yet unproven, adverse effects including dementia, cancer, infections, pancreatitis and respiratory disease exacerbations.

 Dementia

-A number of studies have drawn an association between long-term benzodiazepine use and neuro-degenerative disease, particularly Alzheimer's disease.
+Several studies have drawn an association between long-term benzodiazepine use and neurodegenerative disease, particularly Alzheimer's disease.
 It has been determined that long-term use of benzodiazepines is associated with increased dementia risk, even after controlling for protopathic bias.
+In contrast, a clinical study using florbetapir PET-CT and MRI to compute beta-amyloid load and hippocampal volume, respectively, found benzodiazepines to be associated with decreased beta-amyloid load and reduced hippocampal atrophy in a cohort of older nondemented adults with isolated/light cognitive impairments.
+Unlike previous imaging studies limited to MRI techniques, the utilization of a dual PET CT scanner to track the binding of the radioligand florbetapir to beta-amyloid provides stronger neuroimaging data with respect to alzheimer's related pathophysiology.
+Indeed, Avid's florbetapir PET technique has received FDA approval for diagnosing alzheimer's disease.
+However, it is important to note that there is still no causal evidence regarding how benzodiazepines affect the risk of alzheimer's disease or dementia.

 Infections

 Some observational studies have detected significant associations between benzodiazepines and respiratory infections such as pneumonia where others have not.
 A large meta-analysis of pre-marketing randomized controlled trials on the pharmacologically related Z-Drugs suggest a small increase in infection risk as well.
 An immunodeficiency effect from the action of benzodiazepines on GABA-A receptors has been postulated from animal studies.